 If you are currently shielding and have been provided with a surgical face mask for your appointments, please continue to use this.

-All visitors will be expected to comply with existing social distancing and hand hygiene measures in addition to wearing face masks while in the hospital setting.
+All visitors will be expected to comply with existing social distancing and hand hygiene measures in addition to wearing face masks, if not exempt, while in the hospital setting.